List of Spider-Man: The Animated Series characters: Uncle Ben Parker

 Uncle Ben (voiced by Brian Keith) appeared in the series as a spirit talking to Spider-Man whenever he was frustrated in a mission or missions.
 The spirit of Uncle Ben first appeared in Mysterio's debut episode.
-It was revealed, like in the comics, in the second episode of the third season that Ben was killed by a crook Peter let go from a wrestling rink, causing him to turn into Spider-Man.
+It was revealed, like in the comics, in the second episode of the third season that Ben was killed by a crook Peter let go from a wrestling ring, causing him to turn into Spider-Man.

 In the series finale of the show when Spider-Man had to stop the evil Spider-Carnage from destroying all reality, they were in a reality where Uncle Ben did not die and Spider-Man used him to make Spider-Carnage reformed.
-Spider-Carnage turned good and prevented the destruction of reality.
-Unfortunately, he could not get rid of the symbiote.
-So he created a portal that would cause anything inside of it disintegrate and jumped in, committing suicide.
-Although they lived in different realities, Ben saying that he is proud of his nephew and Spider-Man said that he will always have him in his heart, implying that Spider-Man had informed Ben of his counterpart's death.
+Spider-Carnage turned good and prevented the destruction of reality, but could not get rid of the symbiote.
+He created a portal that would cause anything inside of it disintegrate and jumped in, committing suicide.
+Although they lived in different realities, Ben said that he is proud of his nephew and Spider-Man said that he will always have him in his heart, implying that Spider-Man had informed Ben of his counterpart's death.

 Aunt May Parker

 Aunt May (voiced by Linda Gary in the first three seasons, Julie Bennett in the final two seasons) strongly disliked Spider-Man but loved his alter ego, her nephew Peter Parker.
 As in the comic, she does not know that her nephew is really Spider-Man.
-She had many encounters with villains Spider-Man fought like Venom, the Hobgoblin, Doctor Octopus, Morbius, the Chameleon (who was imitating Anna Watson), Tombstone, Green Goblin, the Scorpion and the Shocker.
+She had many encounters with villains Spider-Man fought like Venom, Hobgoblin, Doctor Octopus, Morbius, Chameleon (who was imitating Anna Watson), Tombstone, Green Goblin, Scorpion, and Shocker.
 She has a past with Keane Marlow as friends and also, Keane was May's late husband, Ben's friend as well (and unbeknownst to her, he was also a member in the 1940s superhero team called the Six Forgotten Warriors being named the Destroyer).
 May has a friend relationship with Anna Watson, and despite they like each other and May has some kindness to Mary Jane, Anna has no respect for Peter and he has to tolerate her (though there was a time when Peter blurted out to her in anger where she blamed him for Mary Jane getting kidnapped by the clone of the dead Hydro-Man) and Anna even once had respect for him when he was with Mary Jane after she was saved from the Hydro-Man clone.
 May even gave Peter and Mary Jane her wedding rings when she had with Uncle Ben before his death when Peter and M.J. were getting married.

 By the series finale of the show, it was revealed that when the Beyonder and Madame Web rounded up Spider-Men from different realities, that in the Scarlet Spider and Spider-Carnage's reality, Aunt May was dead with Uncle Ben, but her cause of death was unknown.